thomasboyt/component-platformer/README.md

-This is a speculative repo showing what a component-based version of [Pearl](https://github.com/thomasboyt/pearl) could look like.
+This is a **speculative** repo showing what a component-based version of [Pearl](https://github.com/thomasboyt/pearl) could look like.
 I'm hoping to implement it as a little shim on top of Pearl's `Entity` class before actually implementing it in the engine itself.
 I'm reimplementing a platformer I made about a year ago, [Blorp](https://github.com/thomasboyt/blorp), with this to see if it's actually feasible.

-The Component and GameObject design are inspired heavily by Unity.
-It remains to be seen whether they'll actually be the right way to implement things.
+The Component and GameObject design are inspired heavily by Unity (Components are basically a much more minimal version of MonoBehaviour, while GameObjects are, uh, GameObjects).
+It remains to be seen whether they'll actually be the right way to implement things, especially when looking at inter-component and inter-object communication.

 ## Design Questions